Transfer Credit Policies

 5. Almost all credits earned at community and technical colleges are considered to be lower-division credit.

-Transfer courses are reviewed individually by the Academic and Transfer Advising Services Office for their applicability toward fulfillment of general education requirements.
-Applicants who have completed college-level study at an institution outside of the United States will have their credits evaluated for application to the University’s general education requirements by the Academic and Transfer Advising Services Office.
-(Note: WRT 102 cannot be transferred to the University from an International School.)
+6. Transfer courses are reviewed individually by the Academic and Transfer Advising Services office for their applicability toward fulfillment of general education requirements.
+Applicants who have completed college-level study at an institution outside of the United States will have their credits evaluated for application to the University’s general education requirements by the Transfer Office.
+WRT 102 may not be transferred to the University from an international school.